To show that the news isn’t all doom and gloom, this week we’ve collected positive stories that all revolve around food.

 Why not try out some healthy recipes written by The Natural Alternative & Wellbeing Ltd?

-You could also attend our eat and exercise for energy course to learn how to use nutrition and fitness to improve your energy levels.
+You could also go on our eat and exercise for energy online course to learn how to use nutrition and fitness to improve your energy levels.